 Treatment for severe foraminal stenosis

-During the mild and moderate stages of foraminal stenosis, treatment options will range from gentle exercise to stretching, and then graduate to over-the-counter or prescription pain medications and steroidal injections.
-By the time the condition has worsened and a physician diagnoses you with severe foraminal stenosis, traditional open-back surgery may be the only option offered to you.
+During the mild and moderate stages of foraminal stenosis, conservative treatment options often will include gentle exercise and stretching and can graduate to over-the-counter or prescription pain medications and steroidal injections.
+By the time the condition has worsened and a doctor has diagnosed you with severe foraminal stenosis, traditional open back surgery may be the only treatment option offered to you.

-- A 5-to 6-inch incision is made in order to access the area of the spine affected
+- A 5-to-6-inch incision is made in order to access the area of the spine affected

 - Constricted bone matter and other tissue is removed

 - Open spinal fusion surgery often follows, which may include bone grafts or rods, to stabilize the spinal column

 Coping with severe foraminal stenosis does not have to be a way of life.
 If conservative treatment options cannot relieve your debilitating pain and you want to avoid the lengthy recovery time of an open back procedure, let the medical team at Laser Spine Institute review your MRI report or CT scan at no-cost* to determine if you are a candidate for our outpatient procedures.
 Since 2005, we have helped more than 75,000 patients find relief from chronic neck or back pain.